osome-iu/hoaxy-frontend/DEPLOYMENT_README.md

 1) Log into `carl` using the truthy user.
 2) cd to the repository: `cd /u/truthy/code/hoaxy-frontend`
-3) Confirm that you are on the development branch: `git branch` should display a list of branches and `development` should have a  `*` next to it as follows:
+3) Confirm that you are on the development branch: `git branch` should display a list of branches and `deployment` should have a  `*` next to it as follows:

         [truthy@carl hoaxy-frontend]$ git branch
         * deployment